Let me introduce you guys to one of Brazil’s ultimate bar foods: Frango a Passarinho!

 Cover with the buttermilk, and let it marinate covered in the fridge for at least 30mins (I marinate overnight ~8hours)

-Remove the chicken pieces from the brine and pat dry with a paper towel and add the chicken pieces to a clean bowl or tray – this step and the dusting will prevent the wild splattering of fat, so don’t take them for granted!
+Remove the chicken pieces from the brine and pat dry with a paper towel.
+Add the chicken pieces to a clean bowl or tray.
+Note: This step and the dusting will prevent the wild splattering of fat, so don’t take them for granted!

 Dust with the flour mixture